tjizep/rabbit/README.txt

 The linear probe is logarithmically related to the hash size when the sparse flag is set with the set_sparse(true) function.

-rabbit maintains each key associated with two bits seperately.
+Rabbit maintains each key associated with two bits seperately.
 The first bit is for a keys existence and a second bit is for a collision indicator.
 The collision indicator removes the need to search for non existing keys which is a problem in the standard linear probing algorithm.

+The bits, keys and values are each stored in separate arrays to provide better CPU cache behaviour.
+For instance the existence bits will stay in cache longer so that memory access to these structures are reduced.

 Closed addressing
 -----------------

 At the end of the key array rabbit also maintains a single bucket.
 If any key is inserted and a open slot is not found within the current probe length it is added here.
+This bucket is a accessed like a stack. removing items in the middle will reduce its height and new items are added at the back.

-In the semi dense version of the algoritm the size of this bucket is maintained at a constant factor.
+In the semi dense variation of the algoritm the size of this bucket is maintained at a constant factor.
 In the sparse version the single bucket size is a logarithmically increasing number.

 Once the single bucket is full a rehash is performed on a new table with twice as many keys.
-In case of the sparse table a load factor of 0.9 is maintained
+In case of the sparse table a load factor of 0.9 is maintained.

 Some timing results with google dense hash compiled with TDM-MinGW 64 GCC 5.1
 -----------------------------------------------------------------------------

 These results are with the google sparse hash library and the maximum bits randomness is only log2(10000000) ~ 23 bits